+Scope: local.
+Type: required.
+Intent: inout.
 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, rank and size must agree on all processes.

 root Process to hold the final value, or -1 to make it available on all processes.
-Scope:global.
-Type:optional.
+Scope: global.
+Type: optional.
+Intent: in.
 Specified as: an integer value $-1 \le root \le np - 1$, default -1.

 dat On destination process(es), the result of the maximum operation.

-Scope:global.
-Type:required.
-Specified as: an integer, real or complex variable, which may be a scalar, psb_amn-Global minimum absolute value call psb_amn (icontxt, dat, root)
+Scope: global.

+Type: required.

+Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, rank and size must agree on all processes.